 Over the next several years, David took advantage of opportunities to travel across the country and around the world during his summer breaks from school – taking part in short-term missionary opportunities in Arizona, Hong Kong, Mexico, and South Louisiana.
 However, due to a lack of discipleship training during these years, he began to experience personal spiritual frustration.
 Out of anger, he dropped out of college, abandoned his faith, and moved a state away to San Antonio, TX.

 Redemption Draws Near

 In 1997, during this wilderness wandering period, the Rev. Billy Graham came to San Antonio for one of his crusades.
 During that week, several of David’s co-workers from various Christian backgrounds demonstrated faithfulness and grace and drew David back into fellowship, the last of whom would later become his wife, Sara.
 Together they have raised 3 daughters and a son, and now have 8 grandchildren and 2 cats.

 Onward and Upward

-Today David and Sara live in Austin, TX where they attend Great Hills Baptist Church.
+Today David and Sara are preparing for missionary work by attend Southwestern Baptist Theological Seminary in Fort Worth, TX while they remotely fellowship with their home church Great Hills Baptist Church in Austin, TX.
 Professionally, David works as a Customer Experience Analyst for a large digital experience platform tech firm.
 He has written and self-published one book and is a passionate advocate for human trafficking victims.
-Sara works for Adult and Teen Challenge of Texas – Thrive in Round Rock, TX.
+Sara is currently working towards a certificate in Biblical Counseling and has previously worked for Adult and Teen Challenge of Texas – Thrive in Round Rock, TX.